 TimThumb.php and WordPress Shortcode

 I’ve created a small shortcode function that I’ve provided to authors to aid them with image manipulation.
-I’ll post it next week.
+I’ll post it sometime soon.
+You’ll be able to find it by searching for the timthumb tag.